MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/cognitive-services-api.md

 1. If you don't already have an Azure subscription, [sign up for a free subscription](https://azure.microsoft.com/free/).

-2. Sign in to your Azure account.

-3. Go to the [Create Cognitive Services blade](https://go.microsoft.com/fwlink/?LinkId=761108) in the Azure portal.

-4. Enter information for the Text Analytics API, like in the following image.
+2. In [this page](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics), enter information for the Text Analytics API, as this image shows.
 Select the **F0** (free) pricing tier.

     ![Create Text Analytics API](./media/cognitive-services-api/azure-create.png)